benjamin-maynard/kubernetes-cloud-mysql-backup/README.md

 This container was made to suit my own specific needs, and so is fairly limited in terms of configuration options.
 As of now, it performs a full database dump using the `mysqldump` command, and uploads it to an S3 Bucket specificed via environment variables.
 A full list of configuration environment variables are listed below.

+aws-database-backup also supports alerts into Slack.
+When configured, aws-database-backup will send a message into Slack each time the database backup job successfully runs.
+If there is an error, aws-database-backup will post the error messages into Slack.

 Over time, this will likely be updated to support more features and functionality.
 You can read my blog post about my Kubernetes Architecture [here](https://benjamin.maynard.io/this-blog-now-runs-on-kubernetes-heres-the-architecture/).